 EpiPen is a brand name for an automatic injection device that delivers a dose epinephrine.
 This is used to treat allergic reactions to insect bites, foods, latex or other products that are severe enough to be life-threatening (like anaphylaxis).
 Symptoms of these allergic reactions include: trouble breathing, swelling, low blood pressure and rash.
 Epinephrine works by narrowing blood vessels and relaxing the airways, and is part of a class of drugs called sympathomimetic agents.

 - Q What should I know about EpiPen before using it?

 - Q What are the side effects of EpiPen (epinephrine injection)?

-- Q Is there a generic version of EpiPen?
+- Q What happens if I miss a dose of EpiPen?

 - Q How does EpiPen treat severe allergic reactions?

 - Q How does EpiPen interact with other medications?